Eli112358/Kerbal-Batch-Scripts/README.md

 `KspProfiles` sets up the necessary folders and variables on first run

 ## Setting up
-Extract all scripts to a folder and run `KspProfiles.cmd` as admin.
+Extract all scripts and VERSION file to a folder and run `KspProfiles.cmd` as admin.

 ## Requirements
 `KspDataCli` requires java runtime environment<br>